Monolithically Integrated VO$_2$ Mott Oscillators for Energy-Efficient Spiking Neurons: Results and discussion

-Figs.~\ref{fig:Figure_5}f-h present histograms of the falling escape time, along with corresponding statistical simulations (Methods and Supplementary Information), for different holding voltage margins highlighted in Fig.~\ref{fig:Figure_5}e.
+Figs.~\ref{fig:Figure_5}f-h present histograms of the falling escape time, along with corresponding statistical simulations (Methods and Supporting Information), for different holding voltage margins highlighted in Fig.~\ref{fig:Figure_5}e.
 In Fig.~\ref{fig:Figure_5}f, the falling escape time distribution exhibits a near-Gaussian profile, as expected within the oscillation regime.
-This behavior can be mostly attributed to fluctuations in the holding voltage, as observed in the quasi-static I-V curves.
-These fluctuations were independently characterized and incorporated into the simulations (Fig.~\ref{fig:SI_StatisitcSimulation} in the Supplementary Information), and an additional $1/f$ noise contribution was included to reproduce the measured distribution.

-As the holding voltage margin increases, the signal slope decreases, leading to a progressive skewing of the distribution.
-In Fig.~\ref{fig:Figure_5}g, the combined effect of $1/f$ noise and holding voltage variability reproduces the overall shape of the histogram, but the distribution remains shifted toward shorter escape times.
-This time shift can be described by a time-dependent variation of the holding voltage due to thermal dissipation in the substrate, which is modeled in the simulations as an equivalent thermal RC delay.
-At larger holding voltage margins, the escape process approaches a Poisson-like distribution (Fig.~\ref{fig:Figure_5}h), consistent with a noise-driven triggering mechanism.
+This behavior can be mostly attributed to stochastic fluctuations in the holding voltage, as observed in the quasi-static I-V curves.
+These fluctuations were independently characterized and incorporated into the statistical simulations.
+An additional $1/f$ voltage noise was then included to reproduce the experimental distribution.
+As the holding-voltage margin increases, the signal slope decreases, leading to a progressively skewed escape-time distribution, and the histogram shifts toward shorter escape times (Fig.~\ref{fig:Figure_5}g).
+We attribute this behavior to a time-dependent variation of the holding voltage caused by thermal dissipation in the substrate, which is modeled in the simulations as an equivalent thermal RC delay.
+At even larger holding-voltage margins, the escape-time distribution approaches a Poisson-like distribution (Fig.~\ref{fig:Figure_5}h), consistent with a noise-driven triggering mechanism.